Try this healthy curried sweet potato and carrot soup in your slow cooker for an easy dinner recipe!

 Now, let’s talk spices: salt, pepper, cinnamon, ginger, and curry powder.
 I’ve told you a million times, always buy your spices in bulk at the local bulk store or Amish store.
 You’ll save a ton of money.
 Especially on curry powder.
 I don’t use curry very much because I’m not very fond of it – but I do like it in this dish.

 Grease your crock pot and then dump the veggies down in there.
-Sprinkle your spices over the top and then pour some chicken broth over everything.
+Sprinkle your spices over the top and then pour some chicken broth (link no longer available) over everything.
 Give it a good stir to get your spices mixed in.
 Pour some chicken broth on the counter accidentally.
 Thanks.

 Cover your crockpot and cook on low for 7-8 hours.
 You need the veggies to be soft enough to mash.
 All this depends on how large you diced your veggies.
 Keep that in mind when you’re